thesauri/dpad-compose/README.md

 ) { /* Children here */ }
 ```

-Then, for each row we add a `Row` that positions its children horizontally and that is also scrollable:
+Secondly, for each row we add a `Row` that positions its children horizontally and that's also scrollable:

 ```kotlin
 val rowScrollState = remember { ScrollState(initial = 0) }